Lucas Silva (footballer, born 1990)

-Club career
+Career

-On 23 August 2016, Lucas was announced to have signed with Hong Kong club Tai Po.
+On 23 August 2016, Lucas was announced to have signed with Hong Kong Premier League club Tai Po.

 On 23 May 2017, Lucas was poached by fellow Hong Kong Club Kitchee.
-After two and half seasons at the club, on 20 December 2019, Lucas has left Kitchee due to personal issue.
+After two and a half seasons at the club, on 20 December 2019, he has left Kitchee due to personal issue.

 On 1 January 2020, Eastern announced that they had signed Lucas with a contract that expires on 30 June 2021.

 In early 2022, Lucas Joined Brusque.

-On 27 June 2022, he joined Penang FC.
+On 27 June 2022, Lucas joined Penang.

+On 6 January 2023, Lucas signed for another Malaysia Super League side Sri Pahang.

+On 5 January 2024, Lucas rejoined Tai Po after seven years.
+He made an instant impact to the club by scoring six goals in his first three matches, including four goals in the Sapling Cup and two goals in the Hong Kong Premier League.